rorosaurus/esp32-hub75-driver/README.md

   * 128x64px (8,192px total) is technically possible, but you'll be limited to a small .gif color pallete and < 20 frames of animation, otherwise you will experience lag/stutter artifacts in the output visuals.
 To get Wifi working with this size of panel, I [hacked SmartMatrix to remove the double buffer](https://github.com/rorosaurus/SmartMatrix/commit/c46fe8d7be686caaaa3b7198bc4b7b24c6114df8).
 This results in some screen tears, so I don't recommend this for everyone.

 ## Example Projects
 * [FurretTotem](https://ravefurret.com/): HE WALK!
 This cute little guy just keeps on walking.
+Large (128x64px) LED panel, battery powered, Wifi controlled.
 * [Project Mc2 LED Purse](https://github.com/rorosaurus/project-mc2-led-purse): Cheap children's toy you can harvest a good beginner panel from!
+I have several example sketches here for a variety of basic introductory projects!
+* For more example projects and code, check out [`SOFTWARE.md`](https://github.com/rorosaurus/esp32-hub75-driver/blob/master/SOFTWARE.md)!

 ## Assembly Instructions
 Some assembly required!
 (Soldering ~46 pins.)
 Full assembly instructions and more detailed information can be found here: [`ASSEMBLY.md`](https://github.com/rorosaurus/esp32-hub75-driver/blob/master/ASSEMBLY.md)